stephaneVercouillieBMID/slate/source/index.html.md

 //It will print [“category”: “series”, “contentid”: “1562167825”]
 ```

-Also if you want to check if the app had opened by clicking a universal link or not in the `didFinishLaunchingWithOptions` method:
+Also if you want to check if the app had opened by clicking a universal link or not in the `didFinishLaunchingWithOptions` method aside.

 ```http--inline
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey : Any]? = nil) -> Bool {